amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 They lie, the fretted fabric of a dual dynasty.

 A single drop, a sable strain debars them from their
-       own,-ó
+       own,-‚Äî
-The others ó fold them furtively, but God! they are
+The others ‚Äî fold them furtively, but God! they are
        alone.
 Blown by the fickle winds of fate far from the traveled
        mart